DorMiX/academind-mean/README.md

 ## MongoDB with Mongoose

-Start the mondogdb with `sudo service mongod start` command at a terminal window.
+Start the mondodb with `sudo service mongod start` command at a terminal window.

 ## Code scaffolding